CV Writing History

 Therefore, knowing how to put the relevant information together requires some rocket science abilities (sometimes), meaning that a professional resume writer has studied the pros and cons of sharing all the specific information regarding the job in question.

 What about the CV evolution in the new era?
-Computers, internet, etc. Back in the 90s, people used to check their e-mails once a month/week or something like that… then once a day… and in that progress, we also changed the ways of sending information and job application procedure.
+Computers, internet, etc. Back in the 90s, people used to check their e-mails once a month/week or something like that, then once a day… and in that progress, we also changed the ways of sending information and job application procedures.

-Digital formularies and online job hunting now is a common thing, but if you aren’t familiar with the evolution; you might get entirely lost in it and struggle with the recruitment process as most people do.
+Digital formularies and online job hunting are now a common thing, but if you aren’t familiar with the evolution, you might get entirely lost in it and struggle with the recruitment process as most people do.

 Having all this in your brain ready to process brings us to the idea of: